The Life and Miracles of St William of Norwich: Overview

-The credibility of Thomas of Monmouth's account hinges solely upon the testimony of a monk and former Jew named Theobald of Cambridge.
-Brother Theobald alleged that the murder was a human sacrifice and that the "ancient writings of his fathers" required the murder of a Christian yearly.
-This was allegedly for two reasons: to one day return to the Holy Land and to punish Jesus Christ for the persecution that the Jewish people continued to experience at the hands of his followers.
-While there is no such commandment for human sacrifice anywhere in Jewish theology or religious literature, Brother Theobald also alleged, however, that the murderers were not practitioners of Orthodox Judaism.
-The murder was instead ordered at Narbonne, by a cult leader who had declared himself to be the Jewish Messiah and who had cast lots to select where in Europe his followers were to commit the murder.

 Writing in 1938, Jacob R. Marcus commented on the legacy of William of Norwich and other alleged cases like his: "Generations have believed that no Christian child was safe in Jewish hands.
 Hundreds of Jews have been imprisoned, killed, or burned alive on this charge.
 The Papacy has frequently denounced this charge, yet it is equally true that in numerous instances the accusation of ritual murder was not made except with the vigorous support of local Church authorities.
 The author, Thomas of Monmouth, a monk in the Norwich Benedictine monastery, was an exceptionally credulous person.
 Jessop, one of the editors of Thomas's work, believes that our monkish author belongs to the class of those who are 'deceivers and being deceived'.
 In the specific case of William of Norwich, the evidence, critically sifted, leads one to believe that he actually existed and that his body was found after he had died a violent death.
 Everything beyond this, however, is in the realm of speculation."